 Hard bristles are better left off with thicker and longer strands as they hardly go through the scalp.
 They help tame difficult-to-manage hair and have the advantage of creating waves faster than soft bristles.
 Hard brushes are also best to use when you want to get a deeper wave pattern.

-You may choose between a paddle-shape and round-shape brush.
+You may choose between a paddle-shape and a round-shape brush.